17th to 22nd September 2023

 General Instructions (Will download as a Word file)

-- A Trojan’s Trek will be conducted on Alpana station in the North Flinders Ranges, http://alpanastation.com/ from 18 to 23 Sep 2022.
+- A Trojan’s Trek will be conducted on Alpana station in the North Flinders Ranges, http://alpanastation.com/ from 17 to 22 Sep 2023.
 The trek is the start of a new journey of awareness through life; it is not a long walk in the bush.
-The target group is first responders and military veterans, impacted by events resulting in stress illness.
+The target group is military veterans and first responders who have been impacted by their service.
 Vacancies are limited so early indication is recommended.
 Attendance is free ex-Adelaide.